Introduction to Advanced Photography Tips

 Maybe even give yourself an idea of whether you want to make photography or video a career?

 We'll only explain about the necessary terms and jargon that you need to know to get you on your way.
 Too much information at the start of your journey will only cause to confuse you.
-Learn how to take great pictures every time, easily, effortlessly and consistently and then you can move on.
+Learn how to take great pictures every time, easily, effortlessly and consistently and then you can move on to greater things.

 If you are just starting or have found your interest in this hobby fairly recently, you are so very lucky.
 Although film in its day was obviously the way to go, I dread to think of the time and money that I wasted on various aspects that are no longer needed with digital;